marcelwhi/hello-world/README.rst

 Numbers could be specified in short form using suffixes K (thousands) and M (millions) e.g. 21M equals to 21000000

-For values of `block_key` key the suffixes are KB (kilobytes) and MB (megabytes).
+For `block_key` property the suffixes are KB (kilobytes) and MB (megabytes).

-For boolean keys like `anonymous` the "yes" and "no" values must be used.
+For boolean properties like `anonymous` the "yes" and "no" values must be used.

+If the property could not be applied to the coin e.g. `masternode_supply` for Etherium, set the value to "NA".

+If the value is unlimited use `Inf` literal e.g.:

+    max_supply: Inf

 Coins
 -----